hassio-addons/addon-chrony/README.md

 An NTP server accessible by all hosts on the local network, useful for setting time on devices with controlled internet access (such as cameras).
-Please note this addon will not set the clock of the operating system.
+The addon can also be used to set the system clock.

 ## Installation